 You need to go to a specialist insurance company who will give you a quote for the full value of the campervan.
 We’ve heard horror stories of vans worth £50,000 only paying out at £25,000 after an accident or theft.
-An insurance company who specialises in campervans might ask you for a purchase invoice from your converter or pictures showing the campervan in rear.
-Make sure you keep up to date images of your campervan.
+An insurance company that specialises in campervans might ask you for a purchase invoice from your converter or pictures showing the campervan in the rear.
+Make sure you keep up-to-date images of your campervan.

 How much is road tax for a VW Campervan?

 The amount of road tax you'll pay for a VW Campervan depends on the vehicle's emissions.
 If your Campervan was registered on or after 1 March 2001, you'll pay according to a sliding scale based on how polluting your vehicle is - the more CO2 emissions your vehicle produces, the higher the rate of road tax you'll pay.

 For Campervans registered before 1 March 2001, the amount of road tax you pay is calculated using a formula based on engine size.
 You can find out how much road tax your Campervan will cost by searching for your vehicle on the Gov.uk website.